Ocean and Resources Engineering (ORE)

 ORE 707 Nonlinear Water Wave Theories (3) Higher-order theories.
 Forced oscillations.
 Stoke's theory.
 Nonlinear shallow-water wave equations and hydraulic jumps; effects of rotation.
 Internal waves.
 Analytical techniques necessary will be developed as course progresses.
 Pre: 607 with a B- grade.

 ORE 766 Numerical Methods in Ocean Engineering (3) Formulation and application of numerical methods for simulating and solving ocean engineering problems.
 Mathematical and computational fundamentals; accuracy and stability; numerical interpolation, differentiation, and integration; boundary element, finite difference, and finite element methods.
 Pre: consent.

-ORE 783 (Alpha) Capstone Design Project (3) Major design experience based on knowledge and skills acquired in earlier coursework and incorporating realistic constraints that include economic, environmental, ethical, social, and liability considerations.
+ORE 783 (Alpha) Capstone Design Project (3) Major design experience based on knowledge and skills acquired in earlier course work and incorporating realistic constraints that include economic, environmental, ethical, social, and liability considerations.
 Emphasis is placed on teamwork and consultant-client relationship.
 (B) coastal engineering; (C) offshore engineering; (D) ocean resources engineering.
+ORE majors only.
 Pre: 411, 601, 603, and 607; or consent.

 ORE 791 Special Topics in Ocean and Resources Engineering (V) Content will reflect special interests of visiting and permanent faculty.
 Pre: consent.